ma3llim007/sameercart/readme.md

 -   Browse products and add items to your shopping cart.
 -   Proceed to checkout and make secure payments using Razorpay.
 -   Track your order status in real-time.
+-   **Admin users can log in to the Admin Panel to manage Users, Contact Enquiry, Category, Sub-Category, Products, Orders, And Blogs.**

 ## ⚠️ Warning & Danger Zone

+-   **Use only test card details for payments** (provided by RazorPay in test mode).
-- **Do not use real credit/debit card details unless you intend to make an actual purchase.**
+-   **Do not enter real credit card information in the development environment.**
-- **For testing purposes, use Stripe's test card details to avoid unintended transactions.**
+-   **Admin panel access is restricted to authorized users only.**
 -   **Unauthorized transactions will not be refunded.**
-- **Ensure your credentials and payment details are securely stored and not shared with others.**
+-   Misuse of the platform may result in account suspension.

 ## Development & Contribution

-Want to contribute?
-Follow these steps:
+### Steps to Contribute

 1. Clone the repository:
     ```bash